 a.
-Water supply impact fee = \$2,652
+Water \$2,652

 b.
 Water flow impact fee = \$1,202

 c.
-Water Water System development impact fee
+Water

 i.
 High = \$957

 ii.
 Middle = \$815

 iii.
 Low = \$631

 d.
-Wastewater treatment
+Waste

 i.
 Medio Creek = \$1,377

 ii.
 Dos Rios/Leon Creek $=$ \$766

 e.
-Wastewater collection
+Waste water collection

 i.
-Medio Creek = \$872
+Medio Creek = \$894

 ii.
-Upper Medina = \$1,542
+Upper Medina = \$1,564

 iii.
-Lower Medina = \$469
+Lower Medina = \$473

 iv.
-Upper Collection = \$2,524
+Upper Collection = \$2,570

 v.
-Middle Collection = \$1,467
+Middle Collection = \$1,491

 - vi.
-Lower Collection = \$719 - 7.
+Lower Collection = \$729 - 7.
 Chapter 395 requires the calculation of the maximum impact fee.
 It does not require that the maximum impact fee be charged. - a.
 Historically, the City of San Antonio has approved charging the maximum impact fee. - b.
 Many other cities charge an impact fee that is less than the maximum impact fee. - c.
 If less than the maximum is charged the difference must be made up from another source. - 8.
 The water supply impact fee is based on the SAWS 50 Year Water Management Plan. - a.
 The 50 Year Water Management Plan uses the drought of record as the guide to determine when projects are needed and the amount of Edwards Aquifer water that will be available based on projected pumping restrictions. - b.
 The existing water supply projects used in the calculation are the Average Existing Edwards Aquifer, Local Carrizo, Trinity-WECO, Oliver Ranch, BSR, GBRA-Western Canyon, and Medina System Surface Water. - c.
-The 2014 to 2023 projects used in the calculation are the Average New Edwards Aquifer, Regional Carrizo/SSLGC, Brackish Groundwater Desalination Phases 1 and 2, Expanded Carrizo Phases 1 and 2, and the portion of the integration line needed for the local Carrizo and Brackish Desalination projects over the next ten years. - d.
+The 2014 to 2023 projects used in the calculation are the Average New Edwards Aquifer, Regional Carrizo/SSLGC, Brackish Groundwater Desalination Phases 1 and 2, Expanded Carrizo Phases 1 and 2, and the portion of the integration line needed for the local Carrizo and Brackish Desalination projects over the next ten years.
+The Regional Water Project is not included in the 2014 to 2013 impact fees. - d.
 SAWS determined the total amount of Edwards Aquifer water available as the average during a repeat of a 10-year Drought of Record, or similar conditions.
 This total amount was calculated to be 215,477 AF (or 614,109 EDUs) for its existing Edwards supply, and 7,106 AF (or 20,253 EDUs) for its future Edwards supply.
 Of this total 222,583 AF (or 634,362 EDUs), 210,157 AF (or 598,948 EDUs) was used for existing customers, while 8,642 AF (or 24,629 EDUs) was used for customers 2014-2023.
-The remaining 3,784 AF (or 10,785 EDUs) was used for customers beyond the year 2023. - 9.
+The remaining 3,784 AF (or 10,785 EDUs) was used for customers beyond the year 2023. - e.
+The impact of the integration of the former Bexar Met Water System water supplies into SAWS water supplies is an increase of \$472 to the Water Supply impact fee. - 9.
 The methods used to determine the value of the existing infrastructure has evolved further to provide a more accurate valuation. - a.
 Compared to the 2011 update, existing infrastructure values for Water Flow and System Development infrastructure are lower, and values for Wastewater Collection and Wastewater Treatment infrastructure are higher - b.
 Large wastewater projects undertaken since 2011 have increased Wastewater Collection values (e.g. Medina River Sewer Outfall, C-33 Broadway Corridor, and C-01 Central Watershed Sewer Relief Line).
 Large wastewater collection projects have also increased in construction costs.
 Bids are coming in higher than the original cost estimate used in the 2011 impact fee study.
 The percent increase of estimated to actual costs for several projects ranges from 8% to 55%.
-Therefore all cost estimates for the impact fee projects expected to be constructed in the next 10 years were adjusted to reflect recent bids.
+Therefore all cost estimates for the wastewater collection impact fee projects expected to be constructed in the next 10 years were adjusted to reflect recent bids.